isagoya/astro-hananiawan-m2/src/pages/md/chapt11.md

 > It is like flowers in buds
 > Opening in the morning dew.

-“Ah, how I wish I could have swung the souls of Ryou and Yui in this sound and blood bond.
+“Ah, how I wish I could have swung the souls of Ryou and Yui in this sound and blood bond."

 [^1]: Kagiyadefuu Bushi(Tune)’ is the dance performed at the opening of happy celebrations.
 Also called ‘Gujinfuu’.
 It is named after the music played in front of the Ryukyu king.
 There are five imperial tunes: ‘Unnna-bushi’, ‘Nagaiheya Bushi’,‘Nakagusukuhantame Bushi’, ‘Kotei Bushi’ and ‘Kagiyadefuu-Bushi’